 The earlier you establish a relationship with someone in that stage, the better your chance of positioning your solution as the best possible choice.

-78% of buyers select the first vendor to respond to a high intent action taken, according to Salesforce.
-How Does an MQL Become an SQL?
+In fact, 78% of buyers select the first vendor to respond to a high intent action taken, according to Salesforce.

 Sometimes the transition from MQL to SQL is seamless and straightforward, like when a marketing qualified lead requests to speak with a sales rep.